Invictus17/RainCheck/Readme.md

-## We have used ubuntu as the instance OS, all installations and scripts are tailored for ubuntu
+## We have used ubuntu as the VM instance OS, all installations and scripts are tailored for ubuntu

 ### STEP 1: Ansible installation on host - Ubuntu
 citing https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-18-04#step-1-%E2%80%94-installing-ansible for ansible installation guidelines